rediacc/cli/docs/DESKTOP.md

-# Rediacc CLI GUI - Terminal and File Sync Tools
+# Rediacc Desktop Application - Terminal and File Sync Tools

-The Rediacc CLI GUI provides a simple graphical interface for the most commonly used CLI tools:
+The Rediacc Desktop application provides a simple graphical interface for the most commonly used CLI tools:
 - **Terminal Access** - SSH into machines and repositories
 - **File Sync** - Upload and download files using rsync